 In this review, we will be comparing Motion XT C100 and SS-CS8, two Passive Center Channel speakers from MartinLogan and Sony.
-Let's have a brief look at the main features

 of MartinLogan Motion XT C100 and Sony SS-CS8 first before getting into our more